 By utilizing profit margins, companies can understand how well they are maximizing sales, controlling expenses, and comparing to their competition.
 This lesson explains what profit margin is and how to calculate net profit margins.

 26. How to Calculate Risk Premium: Definition & Formula

-When people invest in the stock market they generally expect to get paid more money for taking greater risks.
+When people invest in the stock market, they generally expect to get paid more money for taking greater risks.
 This is known as the risk premium.
-In this lesson we will define and learn how to calculate risk premium.
+In this lesson we'll define and learn how to calculate risk premium.